 Joining the dots

 As a temporary employee, you should also be aware that some permanent employees may view you as an outsider or even an actual threat to their position.
 You shouldn’t take this personally and should respect the privacy of individuals who may seem “stand-offish” or unwilling to connect with you.
 Likewise, it is probably best to avoid taking advantage of all of the free perks that may be offered in a workplace until you have been there for a significant time (if at all).
 Getting the reputation as “the temp who ate all the snacks” isn’t a great way to make a first impression, nor is criticizing a given company’s way of doing things.
-Even if the permanent employees agree with your assessment, they may respond negatively to critiques or suggestions to someone who has just come on-board as a temp.
+Even if the permanent employees agree with your assessment, they may respond negatively to critiques or suggestions from someone who has just come on board as a temp.

 Work hard & assemble a network

 By showing off your hard work and dedication at all of the temporary assignments you are given, you building a reputation as a good employee among an ever-widening network of individuals and companies.
 In addition to letting your work “do the talking,” it can also be helpful to your future prospects to consciously build a network of contacts at different companies who may be able to offer you employment in the future.
 However, it is also important to not do this in a “pushy” manner that implies you are looking past your current assignment and only focused on your future career goals.
 As with much of this advice, finding the right balance is a key element in assembling a network of business contacts as well.